 I do not know what these small sharings are.
 They slip through any categorising, coming closest perhaps to 21st century mail art.
 Sent to a circle of friends they are probably experienced by more people than most real-world live art performances in Sydney.
 I do know that the key to their intrigue is in their scale and the delivery medium.
 With a refreshing directness and intimacy they arrive in my phone or email inbox, the very opposite of the wholesale banality of the sharing offered by Facebook.
 These pieces live outside the structures and economy of the artworld.
 Here Fuata is acting on a creative impulse and sharing the results, purely because he can, and that boldness and honesty is, for the receiver/audience, quite simply liberating.

-Gail Priest has worked with Brian Fuata including commissioning him as a writer and performer on the CD Poems to sing angelic to (2002).
+Gail Priest has worked with Brian Fuata including commissioning him as a writer and performer on the ABC Radio Commission Poems to sing angelic to (2002).
 Eds.

 Image: back of head - Brian Fuata, photo Agatha Gothe-Snape; Brian Fuata as Faun (video still) Gail Priest